This post has been updated. It was originally published on March 26, 2021.

 If you live east of the American Rockies, you’re probably used to seeing Northern cardinals zooming around in all four seasons.
 That’s right, baby—this species sticks around for the toughest weather, unlike other songbirds that only show up in spring and summer.
 But the cardinal’s consistency can also make it harder to appreciate.
 While its lipstick-smear look (scarlet in males and coral in females) is absolutely photogenic, it’s often overlooked by feeder owners and experienced birders because of its constant presence.

-From an aesthetic and scientific perspective, cardinals are hardly boring.
-In fact, they’re downright delightful.
-As the bird hypebeast at Popular Science, I’m here to tell you why.
+From an aesthetic and scientific perspective, cardinal birds are hardly boring.
+In fact, they’re downright delightful, and I’m here to tell you why.

 Northern cardinals defy the boundaries of sex

 Earlier this year, ornithologist James Hill found what he called a “one-in-a-million cardinal” in his backyard in Pennsylvania.
 The bird looked evenly split between female and male feathers, indicating that it was a bilateral gynandromorph.
 In short, the animal had a rare genetic condition that gave it female sex chromosomes (ZW in birds) on one side of its body, and male sex chromosomes (ZZ in birds) on the other.
 Biologists have observed a similar effect in songbirds like evening grosbeaks, as well as crustaceans and butterflies.
 And though this unique effect has popped up in Northern cardinals a handful of times, there’s no telling if the species is more predisposed to gynandromorphism.
 Field notes simply show that the mixed-sex birds are non-vocal, so they don’t have much success mating.
 Otherwise, they seem to go through life unbothered.